megakevin/end-point-blog/2024/01/key-takeaways-from-poodr.md

 I personally really like this book.
 In fact, I like to dust it off every now and then to give it a re-read.
 To help with that, I've come up with a list of key takeaways from the book, with some of my own interpretations sprinkled in.
 For me, it serves as a sort of summary to help commit the book's contents to memory.
 I thought I'd share it with you today.

 > While this book uses the Ruby language for its examples and discussions, the concepts it describes are equally applicable to any classical object oriented language.
 Dynamically typed language users do get a little more milleage than users of statically typed ones.
 But still, something like 90% of the content is relevant to both.
+For this summary, I've taken express care not to tie the discussion to Ruby too much and be as language agnostic as possible.

 # Chapter 1: Object-Oriented Design